Page views in 2024 to date: 10

 Website news:

 (1) Our Feature Page for the month highlights Books and Journals, and includes Laboratory Investigation, Lippincott, Williams & Wilkins and Modern Pathology.
-Also check out our new monthly Mystery Image, on the right side of the Home Page.

 (2) Recent chapter updates:

-Case of the Week #248
+Case #248

-Clinical History:
+Clinical history:

 A 74 year old man had a total thyroidectomy for multinodular goiter.
 Histology showed a multinodular goiter with a 2.5 cm follicular adenoma in the isthmus.
-The remainder of the capsule was submitted to rule out capsular invasion (follicular carcinoma):
+The remainder of the capsule was submitted to rule out capsular invasion (follicular carcinoma).

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Thyroid gland: squamous cell carcinoma arising in follicular adenoma
+Diagnosis: Thyroid gland: squamous cell carcinoma arising in follicular adenoma

 Discussion:

 The differential diagnosis includes extension from a laryngeal or tracheal primary or metastatic disease, which are more common and may have a better prognosis (J Laryngol Otol 2011;125:3).
 In the thyroid gland, metastases usually present as multiple nodules.
-This patient actually had prior squamous cell carcinoma in the scalp, resected approximately 20 years previously.
+This patient actually had prior squamous cell carcinoma in the scalp, resected ~20 years previously.